frontendpatterns/frontendpatterns.dev/src/content/patterns/css-modules-and-scoped-styles.md

 ## Solution

-Apply the CSS Modules & Scoped Styles pattern by automatically scoping CSS to specific components to prevent global style conflicts, and reinforce it with concise examples or tests.
+Automatically scope CSS to specific components to prevent global style conflicts.
 For example, isolate a `Button` component's look with scoped classes while brand tokens stay in a shared theme file.